muhme/joomla-branches-tester/README.md

 * To inspect screenshots from failed tests or
 * To inspect and hack the Joomla sources from Docker host system.

-:point_right: Using `host.docker.internal` allows you to maintain consistent hostnames and URLs between containers and the Docker host machine.
+:point_right: Using `host.docker.internal` allows to maintain consistent hostnames and URLs between containers and
+              the Docker host machine.
 However, there are two exceptions to note:

 1. **Database Performance**: For database connections, the Docker container name and the default database port are used to avoid performance issues.

-    When running Cypress GUI on the Docker host, `localhost` and the mapped database port are used instead, as Docker container hostnames aren't accessible outside Docker, and no performance issues have been observed in this configuration.
+    And when running Cypress GUI on the Docker host, `localhost` and the mapped database port are used instead, as Docker container hostnames aren't accessible outside Docker, and no performance issues have been observed in this configuration.
-2. **SMTP Tester Port**: The `smtp-tester` port (7125) is not mapped to prevent it from listening on that port.
-This configuration ensures that the Cypress GUI running on the Docker host can listen on port 7125 during System Tests.
+2. **SMTP Tester Port**: The `smtp-tester` port (7125) is not mapped to prevent listening on that port.
+This ensures that the, on the Docker host running, local Cypress GUI can listen on port 7125 during System Tests.

-As a result, there is a separate Cypress configuration file, `cypress.config.local.mjs`, for managing these settings.
+As a result, there is a separate Cypress configuration file, `cypress.config.local.mjs`, for running local Cypress GUI.

 ---

 </details>